The Jeffrey James Botanicals The Light claims to accelerate the skin’s natural repair process and fight ageing for a fresh and radiant appearance.

 Since The Light contains a stable form of Vitamin C, the formula doesn’t need to include supporting, stabilizing ingredients like Ferulic Acid.
 Instead it focuses on adding hydrating effects with inclusions like HA and aloe vera.
 These are present at notable concentrations so contribute favourably to the formula.
 As such, it can be said that this is not just a Vitamin C serum, but rather a multi-purpose product that successfully delivers tone brightening and evening, anti-ageing protection and hydration.

 I purchased a few items from the Jeffrey James Botanicals line because on paper, they sounded wonderful.
 I am pleased to confirm that with this particular product, this is also the case in practice too.
-I have really enjoyed using The Light.
+Using The Light has been an enjoyable experience.
 I have already purchased a back up!
 Although L-ascorbic acid may offer more potency, it also deteriorates quickly.
 This stable derivative is an effective alternative and in the Jeffrey James Botanicals The Light serum, incorporates hydrators to also plump the skin.
 I’m very much looking forward to trying some of the other items from the brand.

 |Vegan friendly, 100% botanical formulation||Only available online for Australian consumers|

 Sodium Ascorbyl Phosphate Cosmetic Solutions, BASF The Chemical Company